jwiegley/johnwiegley/drafts/drafts.md

 counsels of the Manifestation of God for each age does true civilization emerge, and then only do we properly glimpse why human beings were made to be.

-# Copper into Gold

-A beauty of the Divine Writings is that they operate on many levels.
-A passage need not be only literal, or only metaphorical: it can be both at once.

-There is often harmony
-between divine creation
-and physical creation,
-since both come
-from the same source.

-So, there are many layers
-of metaphorical meaning
-in these passages.

-It also would not surprise me
-to learn they are literally true.
-Future scientists can let us know.

-# Between fear and love

-The following is from http://iranpresswatch.org/post/3812/, written by a Baha'i, Aram Anahid:

-Baha’i writings assert that while social order is upheld by means of reward and punishment, the banner of religion is uplifted by Khashiyat Allah, or the fear of God:

-> The word of God which the Abha Pen hath revealed and inscribed on the first leaf of the Most Exalted Paradise is this: Verily I say: The fear of God hath ever been a sure defense and a safe stronghold for all the peoples of the world.
-It is the chief cause of the protection of mankind, and the supreme instrument for its preservation.[7]

-“Khashiyat Allah” is a Quranic term that refers to a sense of awe and reverence inspired by an individual’s recognition of the majesty of God.
-According to Tousi, khashiyat defers from khauf (fear) in that while khauf is a painful feeling brought on by the prospect of punishment, khashiyat is an emotional state induced by an individual’s recognition of the Absolute Greatness of God.[8]
-While both khauf and khashyiat are seen as psychological states that can cause obedience to God, the two operate differently.
-In the case of khashyiat, obedience is caused not by fear of punishment, but by the love of God.

-The distinction between khauf and khashyiat finds expression in Baha’i
-writings:

-> In formulating the principles and laws a part hath been devoted to penalties which form an effective instrument for the security and protection of men.
-  However, dread (khauf) of the penalties maketh people desist only outwardly from committing vile and contemptible deeds, while that which guardeth and restraineth man both outwardly and inwardly hath been and still is the fear of God (khashiyat Allah).
-It is man’s true protector and his spiritual guardian.
-It behoveth him to cleave tenaciously unto that which will lead to the appearance of this supreme bounty.[9]

 # Mumon's poem about his experience

 I think that just as there can be over-intellectualization in Zen study, there